iimarky1234/PY_DecompilerXGemini/README.md

 *   `filename`: Path to the `.pyc` file to be decompiled.
 *   `--api`: Your Gemini API Key.
 *   `--model`: (Optional) The Gemini model to use.
 Defaults to `gemini-3-flash-preview`.
 For more info visit [https://ai.google.dev/gemini-api/docs/models](https://ai.google.dev/gemini-api/docs/models).
+*   `--output`: Define the output path of the decompiled python code

 ## Dependencies